genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/01_server-commands.md

 ## DropTable

-The `DropTable` command removes database tables and all corresponding records instantly.
+The `DropTable` command removes all rows from the specified tables.

 ### Syntax
 The command takes a flag of `-t`, followed by a list of space-separated table names, for example: